TopGirlCoder/tests-external-interface/readme.md

 # user-tests
-* Summary: Tests that show a user can sign in, sign up and sign out.
+* Summary: Tests that show a user can sign in, sign up, and sign out.
 * GitHub: https://github.com/TopGirlCoder/user-tests

 ## Project Summary
-* Technologies: rspec >= 3.6.0
+* Technologies: RSpec >= 3.6.0
-* Achieved 100% coverage of user sign in, sign up, and sign out codebase by writing tests with rspec.
+* Achieved 100% coverage of user sign in, sign up, and sign out codebase by writing tests with RSpec.
 * Site tested (non-affiliated with topgirlcoder): https://pai-test.herokuapp.com/

 ## Instructions to Run Tests